chhabi02codes/chhabi-chouhan/README.md

 - Blending Electronics with AI

 💡 *Vision*
-"To create technology that improves society and makes life easier."
+"building solutions that empower people and shape a smarter future."

 ---